Kneaded That

 I used my sourdough discard sandwich bread for this recipe, but you can use any thick-sliced bread.

-Store in the fridge in an airtight container for 3-5 days.
-Any unused batter can be stored in the fridge for up to three days to be used later.
+Storage: Store in the fridge in an airtight container for 3–5 days.
+Any unused batter can be stored in the fridge for up to 3 days to use later.

 Leave a Reply Cancel reply